bbc/wormhole-credentials-provider/README.md

 7. itegrate with one of our services which has a long-running process
 8. can we return the credentials provider array and set that in AWS config?
 9. proxy support
-10. swap out axios for a BBC shaped http client
+10. swap out axios for a BBC shaped http client [Flashheart]

 [Here is the AWS doc stuff](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html)